remotivelabs/remotivelabs-protopie/README.md

 # RemotiveLabs + Protopie

-*NOTE - Our OLD nodejs bridge-app has been deprecated in favour of our CLI.
-You can still use the old bridge-app if you want.
-Blogs and videos are using the old app but are still very useful*

 Use our RemotiveCloud together with Protopie and feed real vehicle signals into your prototype.

-Read this blogpost for a good introduction https://www.protopie.io/blog/challenging-the-status-quo-in-automotive-prototyping
+Read [this blogpost](https://www.protopie.io/blog/challenging-the-status-quo-in-automotive-prototyping) for a good introduction.

 ![alt text](screenshot.png "Screenshot")